TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 *   Gift certificates, gift cards or e-gift cards
 *   Deferred billing
 *   Private label and co-branded credit cards
-*   The Bra Club™ and OSP Shoppers Club™
+*   The Bra Club™ and fullbeauty Shoppers Club™
 *   Unconditional Guarantee
 *   Wait list for out of stock and/or backordered merchandise
 *   Merchandise Exchange

 Not all items offered on our Sites are eligible for international shipping.

-Not all FullBeauty Brands and 3rd Party Merchants offer international shipping.
+Not all FULLBEAUTY Brands and 3rd Party Merchants offer international shipping.

 Weight restrictions apply and orders can be restricted for any reason including but not limited to size and quantity.
 Commercial purchases for resale are not permitted.